Chemphot (chemistry of photons: from photobiology to optical matter)

 01/01/2023 a 31/12/2027

-This Ramon y Cajal Programme will allow me to perform a frontier research project bringing at the interphase of photobiology and optical materials.
+This Ramon y Cajal Programme will lead a frontier research project bringing at the interphase of photobiology and optical materials.